Skip to content

 stats_instantaneous_ops_per_sec Number Number of commands processed per second

-stats_instantaneous_output Number The networks write rate per second in KB/sec
+stats_instantaneous_output Number The network write rate per second in KB/sec

 stats_keyspace_hits Number Number of successful lookup of keys in the main dictionary